mangara22/MyHashTable/README.md

 This is a *basic* implementation of a **HashTable**, *don't expect anything too fancy*.

 ## Assumptions:
- - The user will not type in random letters for commands in the console
+ - The user will not type in random letters for an argument in the console
  - The user will save their HashTable to a `.txt` file *only*

 ## Inspiration: